polarvogel/SleepMyMac_AS/README.md

 ## Installation
 Download the .zip file from Github, open _SleepMyMac.applescript_ with AppleScript Editor (default) and export it as an executable program.
 Store it somewhere where you like (e.g. /Applications) and you can easily access it via Spotlight.

+### Why?
+Because I couldn't find a free, trustable and simple solution for this purpose.